luispedro/mahotas/README.md

 ## Install

-If you are using [conda](http://anaconda.org/), you can install mahotas with the following pair of commands:
+If you are using [conda](http://anaconda.org/), you can install mahotas from [conda-forge](https://conda-forge.github.io/) using the following commands:

     conda config --add channels conda-forge
     conda install mahotas